Ferdinand57/test_repo/README.md

   padding: 10px; /* Adds 10 pixels of space inside the element */
 }
 ```

-Usage: Use padding to ensure content isn't touching the borders and to improve readability.

-By adjusting these properties, we can control how elements are spaced and how they relate to each other visually on the page.

 Explain the concepts of flex box and grid layout along with their uses!
 =